grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### ha_redis_username

-The username that should be used to authenticate with the redis server.
+The username that should be used to authenticate with the Redis server.

 ### ha_redis_password